PratyushSharma4/PratyushSharma4.github.io/README.md

 # Pratyush Sharma - Personal Website

-Welcome to the repository of my personal professional showcase website.
+Welcome to the repository of my personal website.
 This site serves as a comprehensive overview of my professional profile, skills, and contact information.

-## About This Website

-This website is designed to provide visitors with a clear and concise representation of my professional identity.
-It's a platform where potential employers, clients, or collaborators can learn about my expertise and get in touch with me.

 ## Features

-The website includes several key sections:

-- **About Me**: An introduction to who I am and my professional background
+- **About Me:** An introduction to who I am, highlighting my academic background, interests.
+- **Scholastic and Olympiad Achievements:** Overview of my academic achievements, hackathons and relevant competitions, and Olympiads.
-- **Skills**: A detailed overview of my technical and professional competencies
+- **Publication and Research Experiences:** Summary of my publications and research projects.
-- **Contact Information**: Direct ways to get in touch with me

-## Technologies Used

-This website is crafted using:

-- HTML
-- CSS
+- **Blog:** A collection of fun mathematical gems which I like to pursue on my past time.

 ## Viewing the Website